 How to Choose Headphones for Recording or DJing

-Choosing the perfect headphones really doesn’t have to be a complicated process whatsoever, but given the huge amount of choice out there, it can seem like a daunting task.
+Choosing the perfect headphones really doesn’t have to be a complicated process.
+There is a huge amount of choice out there and it can seem like a daunting task.
 To simplify the process and give you an idea of what might be best suited to your needs, we’ve put together a list of headphone options to demystify the process.

-When it comes to actually choosing headphones, you need to boil it down to three key points, which are quality of build, quality of sound and above all – comfort.
+When it comes to choosing your headphones, you need to boil it down to three key points, which are quality of build, sound and comfort.
 Here’s why…

 If you’re going to be recording or dropping a DJ set frequently, you need a pair of headphones that will withstand constant use.
 The build quality needs to be able to stand up to a serious amount of wear.
 Let’s be honest, you’re going to be dropping them, leaving them on the console/desk/bar, taking them off and putting them on for years, pulling at the cord, wrapping the cord and subject them to all sorts of mistreatment – so build quality is something you’ll need to look out for.

 Quality of Sound

 Quality of sound is extremely important too.
 Whether you’re recording guitars, vocals or crocodiles at the zoo (who knows?), you need to hear an accurate representation of what’s going on.
 You’ll also need the headphones to provide good isolation as bleed when recording is terribly distracting and can ruin the recording experience.